Doctor of Philosophy (PhD) Degree in the field of Systems, Synthetic, and Physical Biology

 Transfer Credit

 For Rice University’s policy regarding transfer credit, see Transfer Credit.
 Some departments and programs have additional restrictions on transfer credit.
+Requests for transfer credit must be approved for Rice equivalency by the appropriate academic department offering the Rice equivalent course (corresponding to the subject code of the course content) and by the Office of Graduate and Postdoctoral Studies (GPS).
 Students are encouraged to meet with their academic program’s advisor when considering transfer credit possibilities.

 Additional Information

-For additional information, please see the Systems, Synthetic and Physical Biology website: https://sspb.rice.edu/
+For additional information, please see the Systems, Synthetic, and Physical Biology website: https://sspb.rice.edu/.

-Opportunities for the PhD Degree in the field of Systems, Synthetic and Physical Biology
+Opportunities for the PhD Degree in the field of Systems, Synthetic, and Physical Biology

 Additional Information

-For additional information, please see the Systems, Synthetic and Physical Biology website: https://sspb.rice.edu/
+For additional information, please see the Systems, Synthetic, and Physical Biology website: https://sspb.rice.edu/.